 One of the ways I have found to be especially important in showing thankfulness is by staring a gratitude journal.

-It doesn’t have to be fancy.
-Any notebook will do.
 At the end of each day, list the things you are grateful for in a notebook or journal.
 It’s humbling and amazing the things we forget that the Lord has done.

 How often do I thank the Lord for His many blessings?
 The gift of His Son?
 Jesus’s sacrifice on the Cross?
 That He chose me to be His?
 For food on the table?
 Good health for my family and me?
 His protection?
 My husband’s job?

 Speaking of His protection, how many times does God protect us and we don’t even realize it?
 The car accident that could have happened.
 The illness we avoided.
 The lurking, unseen dangers that He has saved us from.
 By His grace, we emerged unscathed from potential dangers we never even gave thought to.